BIRD OF THE WEEK: November 8, 2019 SCIENTIFIC NAME: Chauna torquata

 Screamers are the “guard birds” of their habitats; their trumpet-like calls can carry for several miles, warning other birds, such as Blue-throated Macaw, Orinoco Goose, and Streamer-tailed Tyrant, of approaching danger.

-Although they are still common, Southern Screamers (and many other species of waterfowl) face threats from habitat loss caused by human activities, including draining wetlands for agriculture, logging, pollution, and road construction.
+Still a common species, the Southern Screamer (and many other species of waterfowl, such as Wood Duck) faces threats from habitat loss caused by human activities, including draining wetlands for agriculture, logging, pollution, and road construction.

-Although these large and conspicuous birds would seemingly make a good meal, they are not often hunted, as their flesh has a spongy texture and is riddled with air sacs, making it highly unpalatable.
-Screamer chicks are sometimes taken by local people and raised with chickens to act as "watch birds" and defend the domestic fowl from predators.
+Although these large and conspicuous birds would seemingly make a good meal, they are not often hunted.
+Apparently, their flesh — riddled with air sacs — is highly unpalatable to people!
+However, chicks are sometimes taken by local people and raised with chickens to act as "watch birds" and defend the domestic fowl from predators.

 Southern Screamers are armed with two curved, sharp carpal spurs on each wing.
 Male Southern Screamers that are not paired off use these spurs to fight for females, while both sexes use them to protect their territory from predators or in disputes with other screamer pairs.

-Their diet is mostly herbivorous, consisting of plant stems, seeds, roots, leaves, and sometimes invertebrates and other small animals, particularly when feeding their young.
+With a mostly herbivorous diet, this species eats mostly plant stems, seeds, roots, and leaves, though it will sometimes take invertebrates and other small animals, particularly when feeding young.

 Southern Screamers can be found on the savannas and wetlands of Bolivia's Barba Azul Nature Reserve, which protects over 27,000 acres of habitat and supports an estimated 250 bird species.
-The reserve is also an important stopover for migratory shorebirds, and is the world's only protected area for the Blue-throated Macaw.
+The reserve is also an important stopover for migratory shorebirds such as the Buff-breasted Sandpiper and is the world's only protected area for the Blue-throated Macaw.